AlexMussell/flask-react-scss-template/README.md

 __BE AWARE__: This is only a development Dockerfile.
 This runs Flasks development server inside the contianer.
 If you are wanting to go to production, you should use a more comprehensive webserver.

+## Notes on the Flask, Webpack, and React
 ### Flask
 [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/) is a micro-framework that will be used to route to our React application, and to serve backend API requests when you get to that stage.
 I won't go into detail about Flask, but give you a quick rundown of features this template uses.